chjon/chjon.github.io/index.md

 - [New York Theological Education Center](https://nytec.org/Eng/html/about_us.html), where I built and deployed a library system management application using MySQL and VBA.

-In my free time, I also enjoy playing intramural Ultimate Frisbee, bouldering, and playing video games.
+In my free time, I also enjoy longboarding, bouldering, and playing video games.
 {% endcapture %}

 <section id="about">